Help a Friend

 Learn About Common Myths and Facts on Sexual Assault

-Myth: Victims provoke sexual assaults when they dress provocatively or act in a promiscuous manner.
+Myth: Individuals provoke sexual assault by the way they dress or when they act in a promiscuous manner.